Virtual Care > Virtual Care: Bronchitis

 Shortness of breath

 A second infection, this time due to bacteria, may then occur.
 And airways irritated by allergens or smoke are more likely to get infected.

 The main treatment for bronchitis is easing symptoms.
 Avoiding smoke, allergens, and other things that trigger coughing can often help.
 If the infection is bacterial, you may be given antibiotics.
 During the illness, it's important to get plenty of sleep.
 To ease symptoms:

 Use a humidifier, or breathe in steam from a hot shower.
 This may help loosen mucus.

 Drink a lot of water and juice.
 They can soothe the throat and may help thin mucus.

 Sit up or use extra pillows when in bed to help lessen coughing and congestion.

-Ask your provider about using cough medicine, pain and fever medicine, or a decongestant.
+Ask your licensed health care provider about using cough medicine, pain and fever medicine, or a decongestant.